jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 Finally, the bus stops in front of a beautiful church.
 “And this is the famous Christ Church,” says the guide.
 Mollie grabs Morrie’s arm and mutters, “Don't you open your mouth."

+I'll upload more each week.
+Watch this space!